Last Updated on February 23, 2021 by Alice Pien, MD & Asher Milgrom, PhD

 Ranging from what one may consider tiny (2 mm) to huge (5 cm), skin tags affect nearly everyone at least once in a lifetime.
 Both males and females are prone to developing such lesions.
 Although they may be found on toddlers, more often then not, they are found on adults.

 These undesirable skin lesions mostly occur in obese people and pregnant women.
-The good part is that skin tags during pregnancy are not considered dangerous, and require treatment to remove them only if bothersome.
+The good news is that skin tags during pregnancy are not considered dangerous, and require treatment to remove them only if bothersome.
 Plus, they can be easily removed by a dermatologist.

 Wart-like bumps occur on dogs too, and they are often confused with canine skin cancer.
 What you should know, though, is that skin tags on dogs are pretty harmless.
 As compared to warts, they should display the same color as your dog’s skin, be thinner at the base, and dangle.